Computing mixed volume and all mixed cells in quermassintegral time: Implementation notes

-\paragraph{\bf Nonstandard numbers:} \rev{Numerators and denominators for each of the $t_l(i,a)$ can be computed with absolute error no more than $2 (1 + \max d_i) (n+s) \epsilon$.
+\paragraph{\bf Nonstandard numbers:} Numerators and denominators for each of the $t_l(i,a)$ can be computed with absolute error no more than $2 (1 + \max d_i) (n+s) \epsilon$.
 If the computed absolute value of the numerator (resp. denominator) of $t_l(i,a)$ is below that bound, it is assumed to be zero.
-Similarly, if $|t_l(i,a) - t_l(i', a')|< \epsilon \| [-e_i\, a] B \mathrm e_j \|^{-1}$, those quantities are deemed equal.}
+Similarly, if $|t_l(i,a) - t_l(i', a')|< \epsilon \| [-e_i\, a] B \mathrm e_j \|^{-1}$, those quantities are deemed equal.

-\paragraph{\bf Random walk:} \rev{I experimented with a random walk strategy to find all the connected components of $X_{n}'$ in $\Gamma$.
+\paragraph{\bf Random walk:} I experimented with a random walk strategy to find all the connected components of $\revc{G}_{n}$ in $\Gamma$\rev{, instead of the deterministic walk through all of $\Gamma$}.
 Each connected component found was explored by the {\em AllMixedCells} algorithm.
 Then other random paths were explored until an heuristic stopping criterion was met.
-The results are discussed on section~\ref{sec:numerical}.}
+The results are discussed on section~\ref{sec:numerical}.